1 Finding Concurrent ECOSTRESS and EMIT Data

 For this example, our spatial region of interest (ROI) will be the a region near Santa Barbara, CA that contains the Jack and Laura Dangermond Preserve and the Sedgwick Reserve.

-In this example, we will create a rectangular ROI surrounding these two reserves as well as some of the agricultural region between.
-Even though the shape is rectangular we elect to search using a polygon rather than a standard bounding box in earthaccess because bounding boxes will typically have a larger spatial extent, capturing a lot of area we may not be interested in.
+We will create a rectangular ROI surrounding these two reserves as well as some of the agricultural region between.
+Even though the shape is rectangular, we elect to search using a polygon rather than a standard bounding box in earthaccess because typically, bounding boxes will typically have a larger spatial extent, capturing a lot of area we may not be interested in.
 This becomes more important for searches with larger ROIs than our example here.
-To search for intersections with a polygon using earthaccess, we need to format our ROI as a counterclockwise list of coordinate pairs.
+To search using a polygon with earthaccess, we need to format our ROI as a counter-clockwise list of coordinate pairs.

 Open the geojson file containing the Dangermond and Sedgwick boundaries as a geodataframe, and check the coordinate reference system (CRS) of the data.